-a.
-The concrete control structure appeared to be in satisfactory condition.
+- a.
+The concrete control structure appeared to be in satisfactory condition. - b.

-- b.
 A hairline crack was observed in the east (left) wall of the inlet structure, although it appears that the crack may have been previously sealed with caulk.
 The crack is positioned in the middle of the wall extending full height.
 This is consistent with previous inspections and has been noted since 2002. - c.
 Erosion was observed around both the east (left) and west (right) sides of the structure, likely from road runoff.
 This is consistent with previous inspections and has been noted since 2004.
-The erosion on the east (left) side is more significant and appears to be worsening.
+The erosion on the east (left) side is appears consistent with last years' inspection.

-- Armor the sides of the structure to protect against additional erosion, or divert road runoff away from the structure. - Monitor hairline crack in the control structure.
+- Armor the sides of the structure to protect against additional erosion or divert road runoff away from the structure. - Monitor hairline crack in the control structure.